aws-samples/lambda-refarch-iotbackend/README.md

 # AWS Lambda Reference Architecture:  IoT Backend

-AWS Lambda Reference Architecture for creating an IoT Backend.
+AWS Lambda Reference Architecture for creating an Internet of Things (IoT) Backend.
+You can build backends using AWS Lambda and Amazon Kinesis for IoT device data telemetry and analysis.
 The architecture described in this [diagram](https://s3.amazonaws.com/awslambda-reference-architectures/iot-backend/lambda-refarch-iotbackend.pdf) can be created with a CloudFormation template.

 [The
 template](https://s3.amazonaws.com/awslambda-reference-architectures/iot-backend/lambda_iot_backend.template)